wix-incubator/wix-apps-ruby/README.md

 # Wix::Apps
 [![Build Status](https://secure.travis-ci.org/wix/wix-apps-ruby.png?branch=master)](http://travis-ci.org/wix/wix-apps-ruby)

-Rack middleware use with "Third Party Applications".
+Rack middleware for use with "Third Party Applications".
-It checks signature and passes the parsed_instance param to you application
+It checks signature and passes the parsed_instance param to your application.

 ## Installation